modelmat/sphinxcontrib-drawio/README.md

 specific diagram.
 If this setting is specified while the output format is not `png` it will have no effect on the generated image

+### Layer Selection
+- *Formal Name*: `:layer-selection:`
+- *Possible Values*: comma separated list of integers

+This option allows you to select one or more layers from a draw.io file to export.
+Note that draw.io uses 0 as the lowest layer, which is usually the *Background* layer.
+If not specified, all visible layers will be exported (draw.io binary functionality).